andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/01a-bergen.md

 Waldemar, Fl&oslash;ydis, Alex, Fr&oslash;ya, Ferdinand, Stjerna, Gucci, Trym, and, of course, Spot.

-We're not 10 steps away from the sign when we spot our first gaggle of goats munching on grass just off the pedestrian footpath.
+We're not 10 steps away from the sign when we spot our first tribe of goats munching on grass just off the pedestrian footpath.

 <figure class="figure container">